 Hype Backlash: Surprisingly, yes.
-The game didn't get the the best press upon release, but before the game came out, Sega really hyped up the game.
+The game didn't get the the best press upon release, and even today, its reputation proceeds it, but before the game came out, Sega really hyped up the game.
 They promised a lot that was never delivered on.
 The E3 trailers alone shows features that were never implemented, or cut before release.
 Even if the game did manage to deliver everything it promised, it's safe to say that the game still wouldn't have been able to live up to the hype — partly due to the Broken Base, but also due to Sega hyping it as the best Sonic game ever created.

 Idiot Plot: The entire story depends on the characters taking every single bit of information given by known villains at face value, a completely helpless princess getting repeatedly snatched away by the same exact villain within minuscule time intervals, and everybody completely failing to comprehend the potential applications of their ability to time travel at will.

 It Was His Sled: Sonic dies in the last story, then comes back, thanks to the infamous kiss by Elise.